• Skip to primary navigation

 Head towards the Metro Abbesses for the last stops

-Best Ice Cream in Montmartre
+Best Ice Creams in Montmartre

 Next door in Rue Tardieu is Bachir, serving Lebanese 100% organic ice cream since 1936.
 It's pricey but has something to do with their ice creams made with milk and the natural resin from the bark of pistachio trees.
-Most gourmets go for their extra toppings like adding broken pistachio nuts and whipped Chantilly cream.
-I thoroughly recommend a small pot of their bestselling orange blossom, 'Achta' or rose petal ice cream.

 To cleanse the palate, Une Glace à Paris is a MUST on rue des Abbesses.
 Both Emmanuel Ryon (Meilleur Ouvrier de France and World Pâtisserie Champion) and Olivier Ménard (ex Fauchon, Pierre Hermé, Harrods) are deliciously mad about ice cream!
 Frankly, after tasting their creative creations, it's difficult to eat mundane shop-bought ice cream again!

 To see why, taste some of their incredible flavours (parfums): smoked vanilla from Indonesia; buckwheat with nougatine; millefeuille; Parisian crunchy caramel, candied chestnut.
 Get the picture?
+The same flavours are available as macarons - also some of the best in the City, including best hot chocolate in Paris.

 Note: Closed on Mon/Tues.
 Plus it's first come, first served to enjoy them on their boutique's deckchairs - so there's a lot of jealous eyes waiting to pounce on your spot once finished!